The COS optics correct for the spherical aberration of the HST

 is computed from the empirically-determined FWHM of the line core, and careful modeling may be needed to determine the feasibility of a particular observation or to analyze its result.

 shows the resolving power of the FUV channel for one cenwave in each of the three gratings.
 The solid lines assume a Gaussian LSF of FWHM = 6.5 pixels with no MFWFEs from the HST

 OTA, and the other lines show the LSF model with the MFWFEs included for each lifetime position.
 The MFWFEs markedly reduce the resolving power of the G130M and G160M gratings; the G140L profile is less affected due to its lower dispersion.
 Measurements of the resolving power of the G130M grating at λ

 < 1150 Å are presented in Section 5.1.4

 The resolving power (R

 /FWHM) for one cenwave in each of the three gratings of the COS FUV channel for observations through the PSA aperture.
 The solid lines represent a Gaussian with FWHM = 6.5 pixels.
-The dashed lines are the values predicted by the LSF model with the on-orbit MFWFEs included at the second lifetime position.
-The dot-dash lines are the values predicted by the LSF model with the on-orbit MFWFEs included at the original lifetime position.
-(The dashed, dot-dash, and solid lines for G140L nearly overlap.)
+The other lines show the values predicted by the LSF model with the on-orbit MFWFEs included at each lifetime position.

 The broad core and extended wings of the COS LSF increase the limiting equivalent width for absorption features in COS spectra.
 Figure 3.8